People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 AI search visibility means how often your brand, website, or content appears in AI-generated answers across tools like Google AI Overviews, ChatGPT, and Perplexity.

-Yes, partly.
+Yes.
 You can manually test prompts in Google, ChatGPT, and Perplexity.
 You can also use GA4 and Search Console.
-Paid tools make tracking faster, but you do not need them on day one.
+Paid tools can make tracking faster, but you do not need them on day one.

-Start with 20–30 prompts.
+Start with 20 to 30 prompts.
 That is enough to see patterns without making the process too hard.

 For a small site, monthly is enough.
 For important pages or fast-moving topics, check your top prompts weekly.

-Google includes traffic from AI features in Search Console, but it does not always give the detailed citation view that site owners want.
-That is why manual checks or AI visibility tools can help.
+Search Console can show visits and performance from Google Search, but it may not give the detailed AI citation view that site owners want.
+That is why manual checks and separate AI visibility tracking can help.

 Compare their cited pages with yours.
 Look at structure, freshness, examples, tables, definitions, and depth.
-Then improve your page or create a better one for that prompt.
+Then improve your page or create a better page for that prompt.